Single Touch Payroll Phase 2: What to expect and how to get ready

 What changes will be made for STP phase 2?

-A reason for termination is going to be mandatory when an employee finishes their employment.
-Currently, an employer may be asked to provide an employee with an employment separation certificate upon an employee’s termination of employment.
-Phase 2 will require the reason for termination to be included in the STP report sent to the ATO and so will take away the need for an employment separation certificate to be issued to the employee altogether.
+A reason for termination will be mandatory when an employee finishes their employment.
+Previously, an employer may be asked to provide an employee with an employment separation certificate upon an employee’s termination of employment.
+Phase 2 will require the reason for termination to be included in the STP report sent to the ATO and so takes away the need for an employment separation certificate to be issued to the employee altogether.
 KeyPay has already built out the termination reason reporting functionality, in preparation for Phase 2.

 Child support garnishee / deduction amount